English at St. Joseph’s Catholic Primary School

 Writing will sometimes be factual, sometimes imaginative and sometimes based on children’s own experiences.
 Writing will be used to write in a variety of ways for example, to write recounts and reports of investigations, trips or visitors to school.
 Children’s work is discussed and used to draw attention to purpose, style, presentation, grammar, punctuation and spelling.

 Children will experience writing across a wide range of genres, including.

 - Instructions / Lists

 - Arguments / Persuasive

-Children continue to learn through the continued use of both shared and group writing within English lessons.
+Children learn through the continued use of both scaffolded/modelled writing and independent writing within English lessons.

 Having experienced these different types of writing we hope that children will:

 - Derive an interest and pleasure from writing

 - Show logical thought in planning and editing.